MC-DeltaT/IncrementalBackup2/BackupUsage.md

 Additionally, path components are case-normalised with Python's `os.path.normcase()`, which converts to lowercase on Windows (on other operating systems, path components are unchanged).
 For example, with the backup source directory `C:\Users\Jade`:

 - The directory `C:\Users\Jade` is represented as `/`.
 - The directory `C:\Users\Jade\Desktop` is represented as `/desktop/`.
 - The file `C:\Users\Jade\Desktop\cat.jpg` is represented as `/desktop/cat.jpg`.

-Note that if a previous backup included a file/directory which is marked as excluded in a later backup, that file/directory will count as "removed" in the new backup.
+Note that if a previous backup included a file/directory which is then marked as excluded in a later backup, that file/directory will count as "removed" in the later backup.
 The effect of this is that if a restore operation is then performed, the excluded file/directory will not be restored.

 ### Examples